ConductorOne/baton-fluid-topics/README.md

 5- After configuring your api key click on ok, and when the menu closes, in the integrations page with the apikey list click on save in the lower right corner.

 Note: documentation of api keys: [Fluid-topics-APIKEY](https://doc.fluidtopics.com/r/Fluid-Topics-Configuration-and-Administration-Guide/Configure-a-Fluid-Topics-tenant/Integrations/API-keys)

+# Connector capabilities
+- Sync Users and Roles.
+- Account provisioning:
+    When you creating and new account, the following fields are required:
+        - Name: The full display name of the user.
+               Example: Name Example
+        - Email Address: The user email address.
+               Example: email@example.com
+- Entitlements provisioning
+- User usage

 # Getting Started